weepotty/paeds/README.md

 <h1 align="center">No Matter How Small 👶🏻</h1>

-This is a web app for paediatric anaesthetists, borne out of my own need for automation of drug calculations and consolidating guidelines in one place.
-The aim of the app being to minimise human error, by not relying on mental arithmetic (I was a sleep deprived first-time mum returning to work after maternity leave).
-Added to the mix was the fact that many departmental guidelines and protocols had been taken off the walls of the operating theatre because of covid (infection control).
+This is a web app for paediatric anaesthetists, borne out of my own need for the automation of drug calculations and consolidating guidelines in one place.
+The aim of the app is to minimise human error, by not relying on mental arithmetic (I was a sleep deprived first-time mum returning to work after maternity leave).
+Added to the mix was the fact that many departmental guidelines and protocols had been taken off the walls of the operating theatre, due to covid (infection control).

 ### ✨ [Demo](https://paedsinduction.com/)